15 Best Bookstores in Massachusetts 2025

 8. Wicked Good Books – Salem, Massachusetts

 Several categories are present in the bookstore’s collection.
-From horror, fiction, and biographies to non-fiction, they have many genres to suit their customers’ tastes.
+From horror, fiction, and biographies to nonfiction, they offer a wide range of genres to suit their customers’ tastes.
 Many audiobooks are also available here.
 The store accepts donations of used books but does not buy them.
 They don’t have a consignment program.
 Gift cards are present here.

 • Best Selling Books: Being Henry- the Fans and Beyond By Henry Winkler, The Woman In Me By Britney Spears